 • I can live the type of life I want, sin and all, and if someone has a problem with that I can always leave and go to another church of my choosing.

 Great question.
-One of the most important questions you can ask yourself as you look in the mirror.
+But before you ask where all our leaders went, you need to ask yourself the most important question as you look in the mirror.
 How would you answer these questions:

 Do you know enough about the Bible to spiritually lead your wife and children if you had to?